Teeth Whitening at DentistDurango, CO

 Absolutely.
 First, your teeth and gums should be in good oral health.
 Second, if you are having a cosmetic procedure like dental veneers placed on your front teeth or a tooth capped or replaced, you should have your teeth whitened first.
 For the most part, dental restorations are both stain and bleach resistant.
 They are created to match your surrounding teeth so if you wait to have your teeth whitened until after a restoration has been placed, your restoration could look more yellow than your teeth do after the whitening treatment.
 When it comes to teeth whitening, timing is critical for ensuring a beautiful smile.

 At Durango Dentistry we welcome your questions.
-If you would like to learn more about teeth whitening at the dentist and what it can do for you, call 970-422-3263 to schedule an appointment to meet Dr. Greg Mann and Dr. Ross Owens at our Durango dental office.
+If you would like to learn more about teeth whitening at the dentist and what it can do for you, call 970-422-3263 to schedule an appointment to meet Dr. Greg Mann and Dr. Steven Reed at our Durango dental office.

 Questions Answered on This Page